PurdueROV-Archive/Cerulean-BattleStation/README.md

 - [x] Use interpolator to filter thruster values
 - [ ] Compute a checksum
 - [ ] Handle reading from serial
-- [ ] More configuration on main window
-- [ ] Mission tasks in tasks section in GUI
+- [ ] Mission tasks in tasks section in GUI (highlight next desired task)
-- [ ] System Information Section in GUI
+- [ ] System View Section in GUI (update thurster look and functionality)
-- [ ] System Configuration in GUI
+- [ ] System Status in GUI
 - [ ] Orientation in GUI
-- [ ] Thruster view in GUI
+- [ ] Configuration in GUI

 How to install and run:
 -----------------------